Skip to content

 └── data/ ← edit CSVs to change the input statistics / locations

-Everything else (may/, world_specific_code/, create_world.py) is the engine.
-You do not need to touch Python code.
+Everything else (may/, create_world.py) is the engine, and you should not need to touch any Python code.

-The configs/ folder contains subdirectories for each world scenario.
-You can edit any files under configs/.
-The rest of this guide focuses on configs/2021/ (modern-day UK).
-See §5 for a description of what else is in configs/.
+The configs/ folder contains a subdirectory for each world scenario, and you can edit any file under it.
+The rest of this guide focuses on configs/2021/, the modern-day UK world. §5 describes what else lives in configs/.

 configs/2021/config.yaml is the single entry point.
 It points to all the other YAMLs and tells the engine which steps to run.
 Open it and edit in place.